openstax/rex-web/README.md

 The app has two entrypoints, one for [prerender](script/prerender.tsx) and one for [browsers](src/index.tsx), both use [app](src/app/index.tsx) to construct the actual app container.
 The app container sets some stuff up and then passes [routes](src/app/content/routes.ts) into the [navigator](src/app/navigation/components/NavigationProvider.ts).
 Pages initialize their state by registering a [route hook](src/app/content/hooks/locationChange.ts), route hooks are a type of [action hook](src/app/content/hooks/receiveContent.ts) that can be used to respond to any redux action dispatched.

+## Notes on Navigation

+REX is just one part of the unified openstax experience.
+Depending on where you go, different applications will handle the request.
+In order for navigation to mostly work as intended, this development environment proxies some urls to other projects.
+Just because you can go to a url locally doesn't mean it is handled by REX.
+Urls handled by REX can be referenced [here](http://localhost:3000/rex-developer/routes), any other urls, even if they work locally, are being proxied to other apps.

 ## Available Scripts

 In the project directory, you can run: